WSU-kduncan/ceg3120-FromMe2You/Projects/Project3/README.md

 Instance Type: t2.micro

 Attaching Instance to VPC: In Instance Details, I went under network, click dropdown menu.
-I then selected my VPC, which included my lastname
+I then selected my VPC, "Angerer-VPC"

 Auto Assign IP Address: I disabled this setting because Amazon could use dynmaic IP addresses and could reset my public IP address at any moment, in which I would have to constantly log in to see the new IP address.
 We will be setting an static public IP address

 Adding a volume: The root volume is automatically set but you can customize the volume space by typing in the number in the textbox.
 I just left it at 8GB.
 I also left the disk type at GP SSD 2.
 You may change it to another type, but there are costs

 Adding Tags: I clicked the "Add Tag" button.
 In the "Key" textbox, I put "Name".
-I pressed the tab key and typed my "lastname-instance"
+I pressed the tab key and typed "Angerer-instance"

 Configure Security Groups: I clicked the option under "Assign a security group", "Select existing group".
 It displayed a list of all security group ids.
-I simply selected the one I created with my lastname and verified the rules associated with it
+I simply selected the one I created, "Angerer-sg" and verified the rules associated with it

 Associate Elastic IP Address: On the side bar, I clicked Elastic IP address, clicked "Allocate Elastic IP Address.
 I left the Network Border Group as default of "us-east-1".
 I set a tag for the ip address

 I selected the IP address, went to "Actions" and clicked "Associate Elastic IP Address".
 Left Resource Type to Instance.
-I chose the Lastname instance.
+I chose the Angerer-instance.
 I set a private Ip Address.
 Because this is the only ip address, I do not need to check reassociate ip address because I am not going to use it again.

 ### Instance Creation

 ![Instance Creation screenshot](Images/Instance_Creation.PNG)

+### Hostname Change

+I copied the hostname file using this command: cp /etc/hostname hostname.old

+I typed the command hostname Angerer-Linux2

 ### SSH Connection